 Both GECAM-B and GECAM-C were working in inertial pointing mode during the course of GRB 230307A.
-Among all 25 GRDs of GECAM-B, GRD04 maintains a constant minimum zenith angle of $12.7^\circ$ throughout the duration of the burst.
-GRD01 and GRD05 also exhibit small zenith angles of $32.4^\circ$ and $32.7^\circ$, respectively.
+Among all 25 GRDs of GECAM-B, GRD04 maintains a constant minimum incident angle of $12.7^\circ$ throughout the duration of the burst.
+GRD01, GRD05 also exhibit small incident angles of $32.4^\circ$, $32.7^\circ$, respectively.
 Thus these three detectors are selected for subsequent analysis.
 For GECAM-B GRDs, the HG channel operates from $\sim$ 40 to 350 keV, while the LG channel from $\sim$ 700 keV to 6 MeV.
 Among all 12 GRDs of GECAM-C, GRD01 exhibits the most optimal incident angle of $10.1^\circ$ throughout the burst and is selected in the subsequent analysis.
 For GECAM-C/GRD01, the HG channel operates from $\sim$ 6 to 350 keV.
 Since the detector response for 6--15 keV is affected by the electronics and is subject to further verification\cite{ZhangYQ2023arXiv}, we only use $>$15 keV for spectral analysis in this work.
-The background estimation methodology employed for GECAM-C/GRD01 involves fitting a combination of first and second-order exponential polynomials to the adjacent background data, followed by interpolating the background model to the time intervals of the burst (Extended Data Fig. \ref{fig:gecam_reduction}a).
-The efficacy of this background estimation for GECAM-C/GRD01 is verified by the comparison with GECAM-B data (Extended Data Fig. \ref{fig:gecam_reduction}b).